shirshod/McClatchy/README.md

 The code deploys machine-learning modules on the text of every State of the Union speech (delivered in-person on the Hill) from 1947 to 2022.
 The algorithm calculates the frequency of each word (controlling for how common they are etc.) and generates topics that were touched on.

-The code uses the Scikitlearn module to compute Non-Negative Matrix Factorization (NMF)/Latent Semantic Indexing (LSI) and Latent Dirichlet Allocation (LDA) methods.
+The code uses the Scikitlearn module to compute topic models using Non-Negative Matrix Factorization (NMF)/Latent Semantic Indexing (LSI) and Latent Dirichlet Allocation (LDA) methods.
 It also deploys Gensim to compute the same.

 #### Sources: